smufin/smufin-core/README.md

    * `restore`: unserialize hashtables from disk.
    * `stats`: display frequency stats, including size of different tables, and histograms for normal and tumoral counts.
+   * `export`: serialize tables as plain CSV files containing kmers along with normal and tumoral counters; rows can be limited to kmers that meet certain criteria through configuration options `export-{min,max}`.
  * `filter`: select breakpoint candidates and build indexes.
    * `run`: build filter normal and tumoral (mutated and non-mutated) indexes containing candidate reads, along with their IDs and positions of